Few women in history have captured popular imagination like the last pharaoh of the Ptolemy dynasty of Egypt – Cleopatra.

-It’s fifty years since that iconic movie was released and the film itself contained as much drama and tragedy as there was in its namesake’s lifetime.
+Remarkably, the making of the film contained as much drama and tragedy as there was in its namesake’s lifetime.

-1. The movie was the highest grossing film of 1963, it was sold out for four months and earned US $26 million - yet it almost bankrupted Fox Studios - because it cost $44 million to make (the equivalent of about a third of a billion today.).
+1. The film was the highest grossing film of 1963, it played to full houses for four months and earned US $26 million - yet it almost bankrupted Fox Studios - because it cost $44 million to make (the equivalent of about a third of a billion today).
 The original budget was 2 million.
-Dang!
+So a slight overshoot then.

 2. It was originally intended as a vehicle for Joan Collins.
 Audrey Hepburn, Susan Hayward and Dorothy Dandridge were also mooted.
-The first choice for Caesar was Peter o’Toole with Marlon Brando as Antony.
+And the first choice for Caesar was Peter o’Toole with Marlon Brando as Antony.

 3. When Taylor’s husband Eddie Fisher answered the phone and called out to her that Fox wanted her to play Cleopatra, she said, as a joke: "Sure, tell them I'll do it for a million dollars."
-Fox took her seriously and paid up.
+It was an astronomical amount in those days.
+But Fox took her seriously and paid up.

 4. Elizabeth Taylor was the first woman to be paid one million dollars for a movie.
 After extra payments for delays in the shooting schedule, she pocketed seven million, the equivalent of almost fifty million today.